haziqAbdullah028/Face-Recognition-System-/README.md

 # Face-Recognition-System-
-"This Face Recognition System uses computer vision and deep learning to detect and recognize faces in images and videos.
-Built with OpenCV and Dlib, it supports real-time face detection, alignment, and recognition."
+This Face Recognition System uses computer vision and deep learning to detect and recognize faces in images and videos.
+Built with OpenCV and Dlib,  it supports face detection, facial landmark alignment, and face matching with a pre-stored dataset.
+This project is suitable for applications such as security systems, automated attendance, access control, and user authentication.